 - Bitdefender Internet Security – $34.99/yr ($79.99), 3 devices (Windows, macOS, Android, iOS)

 - Bitdefender Total Security – $39.98/yr ($89.99), 5 devices (Windows, macOS, Android, iOS)

 For example, Mobile Security for Android costs only $14.99 a year. iOS doesn’t have a paid option at all, the innate security of Apple’s closed model is the best antivirus there is.

 When it comes to typical desktop editions.
 There are quite a few plans to choose from –Antivirus Plus, Internet Security, Total Security, and Premium Security.
 All of them have discounts for the first year.

 Antivirus Plus costs $29.99 for the first year and $59.99 after.
 It includes a file shredder, password manager, and many other privacy and security features for up to 3 devices.
 Internet Security is a bit more expensive – $34.99 for the first year and $79.99 after that.
-It adds features like better adaptation to your device’s hardware and webcam protection.
 It’s also good for up to 3 devices.